CS-SI/opentelemetry-instrumentation-eodag/CONTRIBUTING.rst

 Contribute
 ==========

-Thank you for considering contributing to eodag!
+Thank you for considering contributing to opentelemetry-instrumentation-eodag!

 Report issues